supakonoha/SecureCommunicationsVapor/README.md

 To encrypt a message the library has added some extensions to `String` and `Data` classes.

 If you want to encrypt some `Data` you will need to use `sealChaChaPoly(senderPrivateKey: P256.KeyAgreement.PrivateKey, recipientPublicKey: P256.KeyAgreement.PublicKey, salt: Data)` function on the original message.
-It requieres you private key, the other part public key and the salt.
+It requieres your private key, the other part public key and the salt.
 You will receive the encrypted message that you can send to the other part with your public key and the salt.

 ```swift
 let salt = "This is our salt".data(using: .utf8)!